 Changing Line Spacing in PowerPoint

-I usually use the line spacing options to decrease the space between my lines.
-I use this when my wording doesn’t fit within a certain space.
+I usually use the line spacing options to decrease the space between my lines when my wording doesn’t fit within a certain space.
 I almost always change the line spacing to Multiple > 0.8.
 This usually gives me a perfect fit, but there are times that I have to tweak it just a little (depending on the font I’m using).

-Hopefully, this helped you learn a few secrets about PowerPoint that you didn’t already know as well as give you a few ways to save some work time.
-Do you have any PowerPoint secrets that I didn’t list here?
+Hopefully, this helped you learn a few PowerPoint secrets that you didn’t already know as well as give you a few ways to save some work time.
+Do you have any PowerPoint tips that I didn’t list here?
 I’d love to know about them!